sargalias/old-personal-website/posts/Should you learn front end development/Cons of front end development/Cons of front end development.md

 ## Design skills are encouraged

 I would consider this a very minor con... depending on the job.
+However some people may actually consider it a positive thing.
+It depends on what you're into.

 Some jobs require a mixture between design skills and development skills, however many jobs only require development skills without any design.